olsona/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 12: May 19, 2020

+**Today's Progress**: Cleaned up the Wishlists controller a lot.
+Decided to allow multiple wishlists per user, but each user will have a default wishlist.
+Learned about double-rendering and the dangers of being too clever.
+Tomorrow I will have to figure out how to handle the Wishlist Items controller now that the resource is within the Wishlists resource.

+**Thoughts**: I definitely have to keep the walking skeleton metaphor in mind, and I have to avoid cleverness for now.
+Just get the thing working in the first place, then add in elegance and cleverness.

 ### Day 11: May 18, 2020

 **Today's Progress**: Learned about nested resources and understood more about the example controllers I've seen.